sonjaove/sonjaove/README.md

 - 👋 Hi, I’m Vedanshi Vaghela
 - 👀 I’m interested in learning more about github, git, rapid typing, java, python, data structures and more efficient languages that are primarily used for making a simulation.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python, CSS, C and JS
 - 💞️ I’m looking to collaborate on making scientific simulations.
 - 📫 How to reach me 1. email- the.seven.year.old.ove@gmail.com
                       2. vedanshi23@iiserb.ac.in